ENGN2912B-2018/MTS-A/README.md

 ## Author Contributions
 **Luis Aguirre**:

 As the software architect, Luis was responsible for building and testing of the client-server model and the asynchronous network model.
 He also implemented the GUI application of the software and combined each component of the project to work together in the final application.
-Specifically, he wrote the source code for the client class, the server class and the gui class.
+Specifically, he wrote the source code for the `client` class, the `server` class and the `gui` class.

 **Yang Wang**:

 As the algorithm engineer, Yang was responsible for designing, implementing and testing the image processing, image compression algorithms.
-Specifically, he wrote the source code for image compression class, statistical analysis class and Huffman coding class.
+Specifically, he wrote the source code for `image` class, `statistical analysis` class and `Huffman coding` class.
 He also analyzed and quantified the performance of the algorithms (space and time complexities, compression ratio and image quality trade off, sequential compressions etc.) and documented relevant proofs.